xcart/xcart-docs/_pages/kb_en/modules/avatax_sales_tax_automation/getting_started_with_avatax_sales_tax_automation.md

 2. In the AvaTax Admin Console, configure your company settings and tax profile.

     You can get started by clicking 'Get Started' on the navigation bar when the 'Home' tab is selected.
 Detailed information on configuring your Avalara account can be found in the [Avalara Help Center](https://help.avalara.com/).
-Avalara self learning course for the Admin Console can be found at [http://www.avalara.com/avauniversity/avalarauniversity](http://www.avalara.com/avauniversity/avalarauniversity).

     1. Specify your company details (This includes setting a "Company Code" for your X-Cart store - you will need to enter it on the "AvaTax Sales Tax Automation" module settings page in X-Cart).
     2. Select Nexus Jurisdictions (where your company needs to calculate sales and use tax due to "substantial physical presence" in a taxing jurisdiction).